(Above) A stellar

 Decades after its launch this website is now largely historical in

-nature, but I hope that it still contains some information that may be
+nature, but I hope that it contains some information that may

-useful and helpful.
-There have been no major changes since my
+opening page there have been few changes since my

 sex-reassignment surgery (SRS), aka gender confirmation surgery (GCS) in